-Old-age pension (social insurance): Age 66 and 6 months (rising to age 67 in 2018) with at least 500 weeks of paid or credited contributions, including at least 150 weeks of paid contributions.
+Old-age pension (social insurance): Age 67 with at least 500 weeks of paid or credited contributions, including at least 150 weeks of paid contributions.

-Contributions are credited for each complete contributory week the insured received sickness, maternity, and work injury benefits, and during the three-day waiting period for sickness benefits if the related claim periods last at least two weeks.
+Contributions are credited for each complete contributory week the insured received cash sickness, maternity, or work injury benefits, and during the three-day waiting period for a sickness benefit if the related claim period lasts at least two weeks.

-Early pension: Age 60 and no longer employed or self-employed.
+Early pension: Age 60 with at least 500 weeks of paid or credited contributions, including at least 150 weeks of paid contributions, and no longer employed or self-employed.